Meet Lucy — it’s a first-of-its-kind mission for NASA that will explore Jupiter’s elusive Trojan asteroids.

-After Lucy lifts off during its 21-day launch window that opens Oct.
-16, 2021, it will visit eight asteroids over 12 years — one asteroid in the main belt between Mars and Jupiter, and seven Trojan asteroids leading and trailing Jupiter in its orbit.
+Lucy successfully launched Oct.
+16, 2021, and will visit eight asteroids over 12 years — one asteroid in the main belt between Mars and Jupiter, and seven Trojan asteroids leading and trailing Jupiter in its orbit.

 Why the name "Lucy?"

 The spacecraft’s name is a nod to the 3.2-million-year-old hominin skeleton dubbed “Lucy” by its discoverers.
 Much like the fossil Lucy advanced our knowledge of human evolution, the Lucy spacecraft will endeavor to uncover new knowledge about the origins of our solar system and planets.

 It will do this by studying the geology, surface composition and physical properties of the primitive Trojan asteroids, otherwise known as the “fossils” of the solar system.

 Technology aboard the Lucy spacecraft

 Lucy will carry some extremely advanced scientific instruments.
 After all, when you’re visiting something that’s never been seen before, you come prepared.

 The spacecraft will carry updated versions of three heritage instruments: